purtuga/SPWidgets/README.md

     grunt --help

 The first time `grunt` is run, a file called `me.build.json` will be created at the root of the project.
 This file contains build parameters that can be customized to the local env. (ex. set `buildLocation` to your computer's temp folder).

+To build the project, which will update the `dist` folder with the current changes, run the following:

+    grunt build-prod

 ## Deployment and Testing in a Real SharePoint Site